Local and Modern Methods of Crude Palm Oil Extraction

 Technological advancements in the palm oil industry have modernized the processes of producing crude palm oil starting from planting to harvesting and down to refining.

-The stages in the modern processing and extraction of crude palm oil are the same in the traditional method.
+The stages in the modern processing and extraction of crude palm oil are the same as in the traditional method.

 The only difference is that the modern method is automated or semi-automated.